Democrat Renee Hardman wins Iowa state Senate seat, blocking GOP from reclaiming a supermajority

 Her win is latest in a string of special election victories for Iowa Democrats, who flipped two Senate seats this year to break up a supermajority that had allowed Republicans to easily confirm GOP Gov. Kim Reynolds’ appointments to state agencies and commissions.

-A Loftin win would have given the GOP a supermajority once again, just months after Democrat Catelin Drey flipped an open seat in an August special election, giving Democrats 17 seats to Republicans’ 33.
+Democrat Mike Zimmer first flipped a seat in January, winning a district that had strongly favored Republican President Donald Trump in the 2024 election.
+In August, Democrat Catelin Drey handily defeated her GOP opponent in the Republican stronghold of northwestern Iowa, giving Democrats 17 seats to Republicans’ 33.
 Celsi’s death brought that down to 16.

-Without a supermajority, Republicans will have to get support from at least one Democrat to approve Reynolds’ nominees.
+Republicans would have regained two-thirds control with a Loftin victory Tuesday.
+Without a supermajority, the party will need to get support from at least one Democrat to approve Reynolds’ nominees.
+The GOP still has significant majorities in both legislative chambers.

-Ken Martin, chair of the Democratic National Committee, called Hardman's victory “a major check on Republican power” that cemented 2025 as a year of Democratic victories and overperformance.
+Ken Martin, chair of the Democratic National Committee, called Hardman's victory “a major check on Republican power."

+“With the last special election of the year now decided, one thing is clear: 2025 was the year of Democratic victories and overperformance, and Democrats are on track for big midterm elections," Martin said.

+In November the party handily won governors’ races in Virginia and New Jersey and the mayoral election in New York City.
+Democrats held onto a Kentucky state Senate seat this month in a special election.
+And while Republican Matt Van Epps won a Tennessee special election for a U.S. House seat, the relatively slim margin of victory gave Democrats hope for next year’s midterms.
+Democrats nationally need to net three U.S. House seats in 2026 to reclaim the majority and impede Trump’s agenda.

 Schoenbaum reported from Salt Lake City.